-2018 Valhalla Summer Invasion Updated Tournament Rules Overview
+2019 Valhalla Fall Invitational Updated Tournament Rules Overview

-Pool play, playoff, and consolation games will be 24 minute running halves, with a 4 minute half time.
-All teams are allowed a 8 minute on field warm up prior to game start.
-Games start on the hour off central horn.
+Pool play games will be 22 minute running halves, with a 2 minute half time.
+All teams are allowed a 4 minute on field warm up prior to start of game.
+Games start every 50 minutes and run off central horn.

 There are no timeouts during pool play or consolation games.
-Each team is awarded one timeout per half of playoff games.
+Each team is awarded one timeout per half during playoff games.

-Playoff timeouts may be used at any point up till 2 minutes in either half.
-The game clock runs through the timeout, with the exception of under 2 minutes of the second half playoff games.
+Playoff timeouts may be used at any point up till 5 minutes remaining in either half.
+The game clock runs through the timeout.
 Penalty time stops during playoff timeouts.

 Tied scores at the end of regulation for pool play games result in each team earning ½ point.